We have many opportunities to be involved in recruiting and orientation at the University of Oregon.

-The application for the 2016-17 Ambassador Staff is now closed.
-Applications will open again in March.
+The 2016-17 Ambassador Staff mid-year application is now closed.
+Applications will reopen again at a later date.

 Ambassadors will staff the Ford Alumni Information Desk, give campus tours to visitors, call admitted students and act as a student representative at off-site recruitment events when needed.
 Duties also include asking and answering questions, referring questions to appropriate departments, working Duck Preview and Duck Days events, ensuring the accuracy of information given, and other duties as assigned.
 Our program is in the process of constant change and growth.
 Ambassadors are expected to be comfortable with change.
 Hours and shifts will vary based on need and your class schedule.